 If you need an obvious sign that making your content mobile-friendly is important, Google’s announcement of that algorithm change cannot make it any clearer.
 Stated so simply by Google, this announcement sent major ripples throughout the business world.
 After April 21, Google began penalizing mobile-unfriendly sites.
 That’s because Google realizes that its users access more and more content through mobile devices—and this trend will only continue.
 Google, as usual, relentlessly just wants users to get the best search results—and thus, the content—they want.
 Today, that means users need relevant, useful, mobile-friendly content.

-64% of American adults now own a smartphone of some kind, up from 35% in the spring of 2011. […] Using a broader measure of the access options available to them, 15% of Americans own a smartphone but say that they have a limited number of ways to get online other than their cell phone. – Pew Internet
+81% of American adults now own a smartphone of some kind, up from 35% in the spring of 2011. […] Roughly one in five adults are “smartphone-only” internet users, meaning they own a smartphone, but do not have traditional home broadband service. – Pew Internet

 Mobile technology has revolutionized the way Americans access content.
 The growth of high-speed Internet access combined with the higher accessibility and lower cost of mobile devices compared to traditional desktops and laptops means that more mobile-only audiences are emerging in the United States.